API Reference

 build_pipeline(p, verbose = 0) / populate_pipeline(p, build = true)

-Materialize a pipeline to Nix artifacts. build_pipeline is the primary entry point for full Nix builds. populate_pipeline can be used to generate the Nix expression without building (with build = false).
+Materialize a pipeline to Nix artifacts. build_pipeline is the primary entry point for full Nix builds and returns a BuildLog value (nodes, duration, failed_nodes, out_path). populate_pipeline can be used to generate the Nix expression without building (with build = false).

 read_pipeline(p) / inspect_pipeline(p)